Haydz/haydz.github.io/_posts/2020-05-11-GithubActions.md

 I learned a bit and had fun.

 ## What did we do?
-Add a pipleline to our process to deploy code from GitHub to a webapp on Azure and use various security tooling within the pipeline
+Add a pipeline to our process to deploy code from GitHub to a web-app on Azure and use various security tooling within the pipeline

 ### Credential/Secret Scanning
 - TruffleHog tool by Hashicorp